On the basis of

 More than 15 years of experience in consulting high level security officer and of designing and teaching courses for this community will enrich the discussions.
 True stories and mini cases will make the lectures vivid.

-Bernhard M. Haemmerli (master and PhD form ETH Zurich) was elected as a full professor in 1992 at the university of applied sciences in Lucerne.
-He built up computer science at this university; arranged an executive mater degreed in information security, CCNA, CCNP certification courses as well as the Master of Advanced Studies in IT- Network Management.
-He is offering consulting services www.acris.ch (website in English available) for governments, industries and service companies in the topics information security, critical information infrastructure protection and related topics.
-He has run many conferences on these topics, is engaged in the information security society Switzerland, lately as president and vice president.
-With Google you will find more background information.
+Bernhard M. Haemmerli (master and PhD from ETH Zurich) was elected as a full professor in 1992 at the university of applied sciences in Lucerne.
+He built up computer science curriculum at this university; arranged an executive master degree in information security, CCNA, CCNP and Green-IT certification courses as well as the Master of Advanced Studies in IT- Network Management.